 2. There’s so much stuff in the pantry

-In short, going through our inventory allowed us to see what we had, and there were plenty that we didn't think we had.
+In short, going through our inventory allowed us to see what we had, and there was plenty that we didn’t think we had.

 3. Willpower is legit

 Boxing ourselves to what we only have in our pantry was tough.
 I’m not going to lie about that.

 There were times that I was tempted to buy additional groceries because some of the ingredients were not in our pantry, but we stuck with the plan.

 Yes, we had to substitute other things to make meal and, sometimes, the results were not up to par with our taste, but we stuck with the plan.
 The willpower in us took over and the temptation went down the drain.